ethereumjs/ethereumjs-monorepo/packages/trie/examples/merkle_patricia_trees/README.md

 However, the example above does not reflect exactly how key-value pairs are stored and retrieved in Ethereum's Merkle Patricia Trees.
 Here are some things to keep in mind:

-- Keys and values are stored and retrieved as raw bytes.
-As an example, the "BaseTrie" library automatically converted our "testKey" to bytes (`<74 65 73 74 4b 65 79>`).
+- As mentioned, keys and values are stored and retrieved as raw bytes.
+We already covered that in the previous example by converting our strings to buffers using `Buffer.from()`.
 - Values undergo an additional transformation before they are stored.
 They are encoded using the [Recursive Length Prefix encoding function](https://github.com/ethereum/wiki/wiki/RLP).
 This allows the serialization of strings and arrays.
-The "BaseTrie" library also does that automatically.
+The "Trie" class does that automatically.
 - Last but not least: in Ethereum, the keys also undergo another transformation: they are converted using a hash function (keccak256).
-The BaseTrie library **does not** do this.
+The Trie class **does not** do this.

 ### Example 1b - Manually Creating and Updating a Secure Trie

 Let's retry the example above while respecting the rules we just mentioned.
-We will therefore:

-- Use the keccak256 hash of the key instead of the key itself (using the "@ethereumjs/util" library).
+We will therefore use the keccak256 hash of the key instead of the key itself (using the "@ethereumjs/util" package).
-- As a good practice, we'll also convert our keys and values to Bytes (using "Buffer.from(\_string)").

 Here's what this looks like: